ossf/toolbelt/personas/softwaredeveloper.md

 ### Challenges:
 - Security often gets added last, when it should’ve been there from the start
 - It’s hard to find ML-focused security patterns that work in real-world systems
-- There’s barely time to contribute back, even when he really wants to
+- There’s barely time to contribute back, even when she really wants to
 - Coordinating across security, ML, and product teams can be slow and bureaucratic

 ### How the OpenSSF can help:
 - Run open design sessions where architects can share patterns and feedback
 - Keep a living repo of secure ML architecture examples
-- Support architects like Alex with async-friendly ways to contribute
+- Support architects like Allison with async-friendly ways to contribute

 ---